 Marc R. Toglia, MD, director of the continence program for women at Riddle Hospital, part of Main Line Health, and chief of female pelvic medicine and reconstructive surgery, along with his associate Mitchell Berger, MD are responsible for the residents' education in urinary incontinence and pelvic floor dysfunction.
 Lectures are given throughout the year on pelvic floor anatomy/function and the diagnosis/management of urinary and fecal incontinence as part of the residents' Friday CORE curriculum lectures.
 While on the female pelvic and reconstructive surgery service, residents work with Drs.
 Toglia and Berger, in the office and receive significant experience in vaginal and urogynecology surgery.

-Residents are chosen each year to be part of mission trips to Guatemala.
+PGY-4 residents have the opportunity to be part of mission trips to Guatemala.
 This gives the resident exposure to the medicine of this country and the need these women have for trained physicians.
 Many lives are changed by this experience both the patients and the residents who are given this opportunity.